AlexBahwawsi/LearningGithub/README.md

 # Learning Github
 :pushpin: learning to use Github
 :pushpin: run a basic Python script in Repl.it
-:pushpin: create your own python script and
+:pushpin: create your own python script and run it

 ## Create an Account
 - Sign up for free GitHub account using your school email.
 (You can always add your personal as a secondary account)